Ajay233/Quiz_Manager_API/README.md

 ### 1. Docker

-Open up the command line and enter the following command:
+In the command line and enter the following command:

 `docker-compose up -d`